 CLARIN-IS Repository

 The repository of CLARIN-IS (repository.clarin.is) contains a lot of resources - tools for language processing, corpora, lexica and language descriptions of various kinds.
 All the products of the Language Technology Programme for Icelandic (2019–2023) were uploaded to the repository as well as the resources that used to be on www.malfong.is.
-The repository has a powerful search engine but in order to provide a simple overview, most of the data are shown here.
+The repository has a powerful search engine but in order to provide a simple overview, the main resources are listed presented here, where they have been divided into categories and subcategories.
+Each category includes a short and simple text discussing the usefulness of various language resources and tools.

 [open all] [hide all]